cliffordlab/cliffordlab.github.io/README.md

 Citations are never downloaded twice, so this makes fewer than 10 API queries a month, unless the Clifford Lab is extraordinarily prolific that month.

+Then another GitHub Action generates a publications page from the BibTeX entries that were just downloaded.

 You can
 - wait for the page to update every month,
-- update the bibliography yourself by running the GitHub Action, or
+- update the bibliography yourself by running two GitHub Actions, or
 - edit the bibliography yourself and regenerate the publications page on your local machine.

-### How to update the bibliography
+### How to update the bibliography manually

-Actions -> Update Bibliography -> Run workflow -> Run workflow.
+1. **Update Bibliography:** Actions -> Update Bibliography -> Run workflow -> Run workflow.

-You may get an error if there are no new publications. (**TODO**: implement a different exit code when no new publications need to be added, so we can just quit the job early instead of crashing.)
+2. **Make Publications Page:** Actions -> Make Publications Page -> Run workflow -> Run workflow.

 ### Dependencies (for updating the bibliography locally)